jasonjac2/OneMoreWiki/Clean-Commands.md

 Removes empty headings with no content and "extra" empty lines between paragraphs, e.g., two or more lines compressed down to one line.

+This command also attempts to align indented and outdented blank lines with the surrounding content so that consecutive paragraphs can be collapsed below a shared heading.

 ## Remove Paragraph Spacing
 Resets line spacing to zero between all paragraphs and headings
 > ![Favorites Menu](images/RemoveSpacing.png)